 Marijuana cannabinoids have a lot of medical benefits on their own, and even more when they work in synergy.
 And although few people want to use THC-rich strains for medicinal reasons, it still has some uses as medicine!

 We wouldn’t recommend consuming high THC marijuana if you suffer from anxiety or insomnia.
-Although THC is mostly harmless, it is still psychoactive and can produce unpredictable side-effects.
+Although THC is harmless for most consumers, it is still psychoactive and can produce unpredictable side-effects.
 However, the euphoric cerebral effects of THC are great for people suffering from depression and negative thoughts.